 Trust Services Criteria (TSC)

-are the principles/categories that organization security controls are audited against.
+controls are audited against.

 Download our SOC 2 compliance guide with checklists to track SOC 2 compliance!